-The 'American Horror Story' Season 10 Poster Has Hints About The New Theme
+The 'AHS' Season 10 Poster Is Here & It's Full Of Hints About The New Theme

 As spring turns to summer and summer fades to fall, many TV fans' favorite thing the cool weather brings is yet another season of Ryan Murphy's anthology series, American Horror Story.
 One of the most thrilling parts of being an AHS fan, other than maybe Evan Peters going shirtless, is finding out what the theme will be each year.
 That's why, on March 10, fans got the thrill of a lifetime when Murphy released the first America Horror Story season 10 poster on Instagram.
 With a pretty blatant motif, the reveal has the internet, ahem, overflowing with fan theories about what the season will bring.